wevre/wry/README.wry.txt

 	!!!
 		This of course screams out to use records.

 !!!
-Continue converting this into wry prose.
+Continue converting this into Wry prose.

 A bare expression (something that is not part of an assignment statement) will act as an assignment into the local scope, using the next integer key.